tsgsOFFICIAL/CS2-AutoAccept/README.md

 # CS2-AutoAccept.exe
-A program to automatically find and press "ACCEPT" for you, when entering a competitive match in CS:GO.
+A program to automatically find and press "ACCEPT" for you, when entering a competitive match in CS2.
 <br>

 **Live demo**